“This post may contain affiliate links. Please read my disclosure for more info.

 Do you have a couch, any chairs, or rockers that aren’t being used?
-New furniture is expensive and if yours is in good condition you can declutter your house and sell it on Craigslist.
-Make some money and make someone else’s day.
+New furniture is expensive, and if yours is in decent condition you can sell it through Craigslist and be paid within a day or two.

-If you’re considering selling a piece of furniture, I’d suggest taking a few photos of it before you move it out to the garage.
+If you’re selling a piece of furniture, take a few photos of it before you move it out to the garage.
 It’ll photograph much better in a nice bright room than on a concrete floor surrounded by shovels and rakes.

-In addition to selling things that have value, another way to add to your PayPal account is by taking advantage of free apps that basically hand you money.
+In addition to selling things that have value, one way to add to your PayPal account is by taking advantage of free apps that basically hand you money.

 By the way, Target does free shipping on orders of $35 or more, or if you do store pickup, which sometimes can be done on the same day.